Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 One former member believes Bhajan would intentionally mismatch people to sow discord and then pit the partners against each other.
 There were “many sad matches” they claim.

-Pamela Sarah Dyson also mentioned Bhajan’s arrangements in her book.
+Pamela Sahara Dyson also mentioned Bhajan’s arrangements in her book.
 “He was quick to match up any single men or women newly entering the fold.
 He would relocate people in the blink of an eye…” She said Bhajan would “turn lives upside down” while the inner circle would nod and repeat the mantra, “It’s all God’s Will.”

 Tej Steiner, the former director of the Toronto ashram had an arranged marriage by Bhajan.
 It happened in a group, along with 7 other couples.
 He told me that Bhajan took him aside at the Solstice gathering and said he had the “perfect woman” for him.
 “This woman will allow you to fulfill your destiny personally and collectively,” Bhajan told him.
 “I would marry her but because I can’t I will give her to my favorite son,” Bhajan said.
 Their arranged marriage was “unhappy and a mismatch” Steiner said but they stayed together for 15 years and had two children.